typitaca/typitaca/README.md

 # Typitaca

-The Typitaca is a collection of software packages, tools and libraries that create a common platform for using and developing applications in Common Lisp.
+The Typitaca is a collection of software packages, tools, and libraries that create a common platform for using and developing applications in Common Lisp.

 ## Motivation

-We propose a distribution format as the next generation Common Lisp ecosystem.
+This project proposes a distribution format as the next generation Common Lisp ecosystem.
 In the traditional ecosystem, conflicting dependencies between libraries and lack of documentation have been problems.
-Therefore, we aim to provide users with a well-tested, well-documented and consistent Common Lisp environment through regular distribution formats such as Haskell, Racket, and TeX.
+Therefore, the project aim to provide users with a well-tested, well-documented and consistent Common Lisp environment through regular distribution formats such as Haskell, Racket, and TeX.

 ## Policy

-- We test all libraries.
+- Test all libraries.
-- We provide source code.
+- Provide source code.
-- We provide documents for all libraries.
+- Provide documents for all libraries.
-- We updates libraries every 6 months.
+- Updates libraries every 6 months.
-- We support no libraries out of the distribution.
+- Support no libraries out of the distribution.

 ## Packages